 Preserving the original print materials

-We work with institutions knowledgeable in the preservation of paper to store multiple copies of the original print publications underlying the archives so that they are available for re-digitization as well as other unanticipated needs.
+We work with institutions knowledgeable in the preservation of paper to store copies of the original print publications underlying the archives so that they are available for re-digitization as well as other unanticipated needs.
 The California Digital Library and Harvard Depository act as paper repositories for JSTOR.

 For print and other materials included in JSTOR from rare and special or private collections, originals are preserved by the owning libraries, societies, museums, or other organizations and individuals.
 This includes content in our Additional Collections.